ihadabs/cs-3251-project-1/README.md

 To test the project follow the following steps:

 - Clone this repo
-- Compile server.c and client.c
+- Compile server.c and client.c files
 - Start the server by running it's executable file
 - Run the client providing the arguments for your desierd opration